eight04/rollup-plugin-external-globals/README.md

 }
 ```

-`include` is an array of glob patterns.
+`include` is a valid `picomatch` glob pattern, or array of patterns.
 If defined, only matched files would be transformed.

-`exclude` is an array of glob patterns.
+`exclude` is a valid `picomatch` glob pattern, or array of patterns.
 Matched files would not be transformed.

 `dynamicWrapper` is used to specify dynamic imports.
 Below is the default.